 There are many ways to treat bipolar disorder.
 Use the information below as a guide to help you understand your treatment options.
 Always speak with your doctor to determine the best treatment for you.

 Counseling or talk therapy can be an effective way to treat bipolar disorder.
-It involves regular visits with a behavioral health professional who will help you learn to cope with stress, understand and manage your emotions and improve your relationships.
-It is important to feel comfortable and safe with your behavioral health professional, and you may need to talk with a few to find one who feels right.
+It involves regular visits with a mental health professional who will help you learn to cope with stress, understand and manage your emotions and improve your relationships.
+It is important to feel comfortable and safe with your mental health professional, and you may need to talk with a few to find one who feels right.

 Bipolar Disorder Medication